 Another highlight, especially for families with kids, is the Rose Carousel with 30 hand-carved wooden animals.
 A ride on the Carousel is only 2CAD!

-If you are looking for a more unique way to travel to the Butchart Gardens, check out this tour which includes a scenic seaplane flight from Victoria to the gardens, a three-course meal and a limo ride back to town.
+The easiest way to visit (if you don’t have your own transport) is by booking a bus tour.
+If you are looking for a more unique way to travel to the Butchart Gardens, check out this tour which includes a scenic seaplane flight from Victoria to the gardens, a three-course meal, and a limo ride back to town.

-Since Victoria is located on an island you either have to take a ferry of flight to get there.
+Since Victoria is located on an island you either have to take a ferry or a flight to get there.